 - 1 out of 5 girls participates in Girl Scout learning activities.

 - Over 19,00 acres of open space are used as outdoor program centers (camps).

 We stand for diversity and inclusiveness and do not discriminate on any basis.
-In the Girl Scouts of Connecticut Council, fair practices will be used without regard to race, color, religion, age (except when referring to girl program age levels), sex, national origin, sexual orientation, marital status, learning disability, physical or mental disability, ancestry, genetic information, and any other protected class, as well as political and personal opinions.
+In Girl Scouts of Connecticut, fair practices will be used without regard to race, color, religion, age (except when referring to girl program age levels), sex, national origin, sexual orientation, marital status, learning disability, physical or mental disability, ancestry, genetic information, and any other protected class, as well as political and personal opinions.
 Girl Scouts is committed to inclusion of all girls and makes every effort to provide access to Girl Scouting in a variety of locations and formats so that every girl who wants the opportunity can be a Girl Scout.